PivotStick/simplified/README.md

-# EASY API
+# SIMPLIFIED

 ## Overview

-This library will make your life easy.
+This library will make your life easy, just for fun!

 **users.controller.js** exemple of a full controller file